Lombok: 2018 earthquakes

 The July 2018 Lombok earthquake killed 20 people and injured hundreds more.
 The earthquake caused significant damage to Lombok island and was the foreshock of a larger earthquake that followed eight days later.
 The 5 August 2018 Lombok earthquake had a moment magnitude of 7.0, and it caused catastrophic damage to North Lombok and also caused damage to nearby Bali.
 In total, it caused over 550 deaths and more than 7000 were injured.
 Another Lombok earthquake occurred on 19 August 2018, killing 13 people and damaging 1800 buildings.

 Initially, the Indonesian National Board for Disaster Management refused international aid, claiming "earthquakes did not constitute a national emergency" and that locals were capable enough to respond without help.
-However, the infrastructure for disaster management and relief was not adequately in place in and around Lombok; therefore, the first responders to the disaster were stretched local government agencies such as police & military personnel, domestic volunteers and business owners in the parts of Lombok that were less affected by the quakes, including the Gili islands.
+However, the infrastructure for disaster management and relief was not adequately in place in and around Lombok; therefore, the first responders to the disaster were stretched local government agencies such as police & military personnel, domestic and foreign volunteers and business owners in the parts of Lombok that were less affected by the quakes, including the Gili islands.
 Small scale international fundraising initiatives were organised through social networks and the web to help source basic resources such as food & clean water, and begin assisting with temporary and permanent shelter.
 This was vital in the early stages of the disaster, before larger scale government assistance arrived.